Empowered Community

 COMMUNITY HEALTH WORKERS:

 The CHW program in El Ojochal began in 2014, after the water, public health, microfinance, and architecture programs had already completed their projects in the community.
 There are a total of 25 CHWs currently working in El Ojochal.
-El Ojochal is a part of a larger area that includes 16 smaller communities, with El Ojochal
+El Ojochal is part of a larger area that includes 16 smaller communities, with El Ojochal

 BRIGADE INFORMATION: